The layout and contents of the title page must appear as shown on the Sample Title Pages. The font need not be the same as in the samples.

 - include key words in the title to make the thesis more easily retrievable in electronic listings

-- avoid using scientific formulas, Greek letters, symbols, and abbreviations in thesis titles - write them out as words instead, as symbols often cannot be handled in electronic systems.
-Most diacritics are okay, but please avoid ligatures.
+- if possible, avoid using scientific formulas, Greek letters, symbols, special characters, and abbreviations in your thesis title - write them out as words instead.

-- should normally be the one under which you are registered at UBC.
-If you would like to use a different name on your thesis, please let us know.
+- The name on your thesis must include the one under which you are registered at UBC (your legal name).
+If you would like to use a different name on your thesis in addition to the name under which you are registered, please put that name in parentheses after your registration name.

-- must be the same at the top and bottom (with copyright symbol) of the title page.
+- Your name must be the same at the top and bottom (with copyright symbol) of the title page.

 Previous Academic Credentials